skeeto/passphrase2pgp/README.md

     $ passphrase2pgp -u "Real Name <name@example.com>" | gpg --import

-Usage summary:

-    passphrase2pgp -K <-u id|-l key> [-afhnpsx] [-i ppfile] [-r n] [-t time] passphrase2pgp -S <-u id|-l key> [-afh] [-i ppfile] [-r n] [files...]

-**Either `-u` or `-l` is required.**
+**Either `--uid` (`-u`) or `--load` (`-l`) is required.**

-* The `-u` option supplies the user ID string for the key to be generated.
-If `-u` is missing, the `REALNAME` and `EMAIL` environmental variables are used to construct a user ID, but only if both are present.
+* The `--uid` (`-u`) option supplies the user ID string for the key to be generated.
+If `--uid` is missing, the `REALNAME` and `EMAIL` environmental variables are used to construct a user ID, but only if both are present.

-* The `-l` option loads a previously generated key for use in other operations (signatures, print an ASCII-armored public key, etc.).
+* The `--load` (`-l`) option loads a previously generated key for use in other operations (signature creation, ASCII-armored public key, etc.).

 There are two modes of operation:

-* Key generation (`-K`, default): Writes a key to standard output.
-This is a secret key by default, but `-p` restricts it to a public key.
+* Key generation (`--keygen`, `-K`) [default]: Writes a key to standard output.
+This is a secret key by default, but `--public` (`-p`) restricts it to a public key.

-* Detached signatures (`-S`): Signs one or more input files.
-Unless `-l` is used, also generates a key, but that key is not output.
+* Detached signatures (`--sign`, `-S`): Signs one or more input files.
+  Unless `--load` is used, also generates a key, but that key is not output.
 If no files are given, signs standard input to standard output.
 Otherwise for each argument `file` creates `file.sig` with a detached signature.
-If armor is enabled (`-a`), the file is named `file.asc`.
+If armor is enabled (`--armor`, `-a`), the file is named `file.asc`.

-Use `-h` for a full option listing:
+Use `--help` (`-h`) for a full option listing:

-    Usage of passphrase2pgp:
+    Usage:
+       passphrase2pgp -K <-u id|-l key> [-afhnpsx] [-i ppfile] [-r n] [-t time] passphrase2pgp -S <-u id|-l key> [-afh] [-i ppfile] [-r n] [files...]
+    Modes:
+       -S, --sign    create a detached signature
-      -K	output a new key (default true)
+       -K, --keygen  generate and output a key (default mode)
-      -S	output detached signature for input
-      -a	use ASCII armor
-      -f	also show fingerprint
+    Options:
-      -h	print this help message
+       -a, --armor            encode output in ASCII armor -f, --fingerprint      also print fingerprint to standard error -h, --help             print this help message
-      -i string
-        	read passphrase from file
-      -l string
-        	load key from file instead
-      -n	use current time as creation date
-      -p	only output public key
-      -r int
-        	number of repeated passphrase prompts (default 1) -s	also output encryption subkey
-      -t int
-        	creation date (unix epoch seconds)
-      -u string
-        	user ID for the key
-      -x	paranoid mode
+       -i, --input FILE       read passphrase from file -l, --load FILE        load key from file instead of generating -n, --now              use current time as creation date -p, --public           only output the public key -r, --repeat N         number of repeated passphrase prompts -s, --subkey           also output an encryption subkey -t, --time SECONDS     key creation date (unix epoch seconds) -u, --uid USERID       user ID for the key
+       -x, --paranoid         increase key generation costs

 Per the OpenPGP specification, **the Key ID is a hash over both the key and its creation date.** Therefore using a different date with the same passphrase/ID will result in a different Key ID, despite the underlying key being the same.
 For this reason, passphrase2pgp uses Unix epoch 0 (January 1, 1970) as the default creation date.
-You can override this with `-t` or `-n`, but, to regenerate the same key in the future, you will need to use `-t` to reenter the exact time.
+You can override this with `--time` (`-t`) or `--now` (`-n`), but, to regenerate the same key in the future, you will need to use `--time` to reenter the exact time.
 If 1970 is a problem, then choose another memorable date.

-The `-x` (paranoid) setting quadruples the KDF difficulty.
+The `--paranoid` (`-x`) setting quadruples the KDF difficulty.
 This will result in a different key for the same passphrase.

 ### Examples

 Generate a private key and send it to GnuPG:

-    $ passphrase2pgp -u "..." | gnupg --import
+    $ passphrase2pgp --uid "..." | gnupg --import

 Create an armored public key for publishing and sharing:

-    $ passphrase2pgp -u "..." -a -p > Real-Name.asc
+    $ passphrase2pgp --uid "..." --armor --public > Real-Name.asc

-Determine `-u` from the environment so that you don't need to type it out every time you use passphrase2pgp:
+Determine `--uid` from the environment so that you don't need to type it out every time you use passphrase2pgp:

     $ export REALNAME="Real Name"
     $ export EMAIL="name@example.com"
-    $ passphrase2pgp -a -p > Real-Name.asc
+    $ passphrase2pgp -ap > Real-Name.asc

 Generate a private key and save it to a file in OpenPGP format for later use below:

-    $ passphrase2pgp -u "..." > secret.pgp
+    $ passphrase2pgp --uid "..." > secret.pgp

 Created detached signatures (`-S`) for some files:

-    $ passphrase2pgp -S -l secret.pgp document.txt avatar.jpg
+    $ passphrase2pgp -S --load secret.pgp document.txt avatar.jpg

 This will create `document.txt.sig` and `avatar.jpg.sig`.
 The other end would use GnuPG to verify the signatures like so: